RozWelch/EVProject/README.md

 - Javascript
 When first put through JS Hint, the following issues arose and were fixed:
 - Semicolons were missing at the end of 3 statements, this was fixed.
-- There were warnings about using ES6 (eg : 'template literal syntax' is only available in ES6 (use 'esversion: 6').)
 - No errors were found when passing through JS Hint [JSHint validator](https://jshint.com/)

   ![Test Code Homepage](https://github.com/RozWelch/EVProject/blob/main/assets/readme-images/homepage_htmlvalidated.jpg)